-To the extent the state utilizes CPEs as the funding mechanism to claim Federal match for payments under the demonstration to non-governmental providers, the governmental entity appropriating funds to the provider must certify to the state the amount of such tax revenue (state or local) appropriated to the non-governmental provider used to satisfy demonstration expenditures.
-The non-governmental provider that incurred the cost must also provide cost documentation to support the state's claim for Federal match.
+To the extent the state utilizes CPEs as the funding mechanism to claim Federal match for payments under the demonstration to non-governmental providers, the governmental entity appropriating funds to the provider must certify to the state the amount of such tax revenue (state or local) appropriated to the nongovernmental provider used to satisfy demonstration expenditures.
+The nongovernmental provider that incurred the cost must also provide cost documentation to support the state's claim for Federal match.

 - c) The state may use intergovernmental transfers to the extent that such funds are derived from state or local tax revenues and are transferred by units of government within the state.
 Any transfers from governmentally operated health care providers must be made in an amount not to exceed the non-Federal share of title XIX payments.
 Under all circumstances, health care providers must retain 100 percent of the claimed expenditure.
 Moreover, no pre-arranged agreements (contractual or otherwise) exist between health care providers and state and/or local government to return and/or redirect any portion of the Medicaid payments.
-This confirmation of Medicaid payment retention is made with the understanding that payments that are the normal operating expenses of conducting business, such as payments related to taxes, (including health care provider-related taxes), fees, business relationships with governments that are unrelated to Medicaid and in which there is no connection to Medicaid payment. - 91.
+This confirmation of Medicaid payment retention is made with the understanding that payments that are the normal operating expenses of conducting business, such as payments related to taxes, (including health care provider-related taxes), fees, business relationships with governments that are unrelated to Medicaid and in which there is no connection to Medicaid payments, are not considered returning and/or redirecting a Medicaid payment. - 88.
 Applicability of Fee for Service Upper Payment Limits.
-If expenditures (excluding fee for service expenditures for American Indian beneficiaries) for inpatient hospital and long-term care facility services, other institutional and non-institutional services, and drugs provided to AHCCCS fee-for-service beneficiaries equal or exceed 5 percent of the state's total Medical Assistance expenditures, the expenditure authority will be terminated and the state shall submit a demonstration amendment that includes a plan to comply with the administrative requirements of section 1902(a)(30)(A).
+If expenditures (excluding fee for service expenditures for American Indian beneficiaries) for inpatient hospital and long-term care facility services, other institutional and noninstitutional services, and drugs provided to AHCCCS fee-for-service beneficiaries equal or exceed 5 percent of the state's total Medical Assistance expenditures, the expenditure authority will be terminated and the state shall submit a demonstration amendment that includes a plan to comply with the administrative requirements of section 1902(a)(30)(A).
 The state shall submit documentation to CMS on an annual basis that shows the percentage AHCCCS fee-for-service beneficiary expenditures as compared to total Medical Assistance expenditures.

-XIII.
-GENERAL FINANCIAL REOUIREMENTS UNDER TITLE XXI
+XII.
+GENERAL FINANCIAL REQUIREMENTS UNDER TITLE XXI